 Test for leadership and other soft skills

 Leadership is a skill that is highly sought after.
 Hiring managers and recruiters want to hire people that know how to properly lead a team, now or in the future.
-When someone says they have lead a team it is one thing, but watching it in action is another.
+It is one thing when someone says they have led a team, but watching it in action is another.
 Most of you would take the latter.

 Projects and Challenges give hiring managers the ability to watch candidates competing for the same roles behind-the-scenes as they see the communication that goes on between the candidates via email, chatting, etc. If Jimmy with 2 years of experience is looking for that social media manager role, you can see if he outshines Jane who just graduated college but has a great handle with running group projects.

 Can the candidate do the job they are applying for?

 The greatest goal for any hiring managers is putting the right people in the right roles.
 You know you got the right person for the job sometimes.
 It just clicks!
 Other times, you hope for the best.

 In both cases, you don’t really have too many guarantees.
 Well, what if you can increase your chances of knowing that the person you hired will stick around for awhile, growing and advancing their skill-set and also own their roles and perform really well.

 Of course, you would!
 There are never any guarantees in life, but when you need to test for skill sets, do it in a way where the hiring manager and current members of the team you are hiring for can get involved to see if this person really has what it takes to hold their own compared to the seasoned team members.

 Challenges can be done in a day or two and can help you to see quickly and effectively who can actually do everything that they say they can.

 Culture fit is about hiring people that you want to go out and grab lunch with.
 Hiring for culture fit is more about finding the people that can acclimate themselves to the team you already worked do hard to set in place, not the other way around.